ProlificsPanther/MessagesInPantherWeb/README.md

 # MessagesInPantherWeb
 Display messages in Panther Web Application using JQuery  dialog boxes

-# This repo consiste of the following files.
+# This repo consists of the following files.

 * Configure SM_MSG_BOX.pdf
 * appmsg